Double Duty: A Medical Tale

 "A bit closer to that moon.
 I'll have Mynock check it out."
 Guardian flicked a switch, opening a com channel.
 "Vertigo to Corsair 4.
-Take point on the rendezvous area, Mynock"
+Run point for us, Mynock."

 "Roger that, Vertigo," came the reply over the com, as Mynock's A-wing sped off towards a small moon.

 "Guardian?
-Why is Greywolf's hyperspace radio on?" observed Roo, her receptors turning white as she looked at the readouts on her screens.
+Why is Greywolf's holonet beacon on?" observed Roo, her receptors turning white as she looked at the readouts on her screens.